-A: According to the 2011 National Assessment of Educational Progress (NAEP – or the “Nation’s Report Card”), Colorado’s 4th grade students rank 18th in reading and 13th in math while the state’s 8th grade students rank 9th in reading and 8th in math.
-However, Colorado ranked 37th in high school graduation rates and has one of the country’s worst achievement gaps.
+A: According to the 2013 National Assessment of Educational Progress (NAEP – or the “Nation’s Report Card”), Colorado’s 4th grade students rank 11th in reading and 6th in math while the state’s 8th grade students rank 12th in reading and 9th in math.
+However, Colorado ranked 22nd in four-year high school graduation rate.
 Additionally, we know that Colorado’s students must compete internationally for jobs.
 In an international comparison of math, reading, and science skills among 15-year-olds, the United States ranks 25th in math, 12th in reading, and 20th in science skills.
 Moreover, in 2008, the U.S. high school graduation rate was lower than the rates of the United Kingdom, Switzerland, Norway, South Korea, Japan, Italy, Ireland, Germany, Finland and Denmark.
 That same year, the U.S. was the only developed nation where a higher percentage of 55- to 64-year-olds had graduated from high school than 25- to 34-year-olds.

 Read more about the grading methodology in the technical notes from the University of Colorado – Denver and R-Squared Research.
 The grading methodology for Alternative Schools is described in these notes from R-Squared Research.